 Your kisses are as sweet as milk mixed with honey.

-The aroma of your clothes

-is like the aroma of cedar trees in Lebanon.

-12You who are most dear to me, you are like a garden that the owner keeps locked in order that other men cannot enter it;

-you are like a spring that is covered

-in order that others may not drink from it.

-13You are like an orchard of pomegranate trees

-full of delicious fruit,

-and plenty of plants that produce henna and nard spices,

-14saffron and calamus and cinnamon

-and many other kinds of incense,

-myrrh and aloes

-and many other fine spices.

-15 You are like a fountain in a garden,

-like a spring of clear water

-that flows down from the mountains of Lebanon.

-16I want the north wind and the south wind to come,

-and blow on my garden,

-in order that the fragrance of the spices will spread through the air.
+The aroma of your clothes is like the aroma of cedar trees in Lebanon.
+12You who are most dear to me, you are like a garden that the owner keeps locked in order that other men cannot enter it; you are like a spring that is covered in order that others may not drink from it.
+13You are like an orchard of pomegranate trees full of delicious fruit, and plenty of plants that produce henna and nard spices, 14saffron and calamus and cinnamon and many other kinds of incense, myrrh and aloes and many other fine spices.
+15You are like a fountain in a garden, like a spring of clear water that flows down from the mountains of Lebanon.
+The young woman speaking to her lover 16I want the north wind and the south wind to come, and blow on my garden, in order that the fragrance of the spices will spread through the air.
 Similarly, I want the one who loves me to come and enjoy being close to me like someone comes into a garden and enjoys eating the fruit that grows there.

-1You who are most dear to me,

-I have come to be next to you.
+The woman's lover speaking to her 1You who are most dear to me, I have come to be next to you.
 It will be as though I am gathering myrrh with my other spices, eating my honey and honeycomb, and drinking my wine and my milk.